 3. Define your ideal candidate

 Create a profile of the ideal candidate for each of the job roles you’re recruiting for.
-This will help your recruiting team know what to look for when sifting through applications and conducting interviews.
-If you need help in understanding your ideal candidate profile then we can help.
+This will help your recruiting team know what to look for when sifting through applications and conducting phone screens.
+If you need help in understanding your ideal candidate profile then this blog post explains the full process.
+It’s best to discuss this profile with your hiring managers in an intake meeting.

 4. Establish a hiring timeline

 Be realistic about how long it will take to fill your positions with the right people.
 Different jobs have different sourcing requirements.
-Lower skilled positions tend to be filled by advertising, referrals and existing networks whereas more specialised positions may require the use of recruitment agencies or direct headhunting.
+Lower-skilled positions tend to be filled by advertising, referrals and existing networks, whereas more specialised positions may require recruitment agencies or direct headhunting.
 Unrealistic expectations result in bad hiring and overspending, so give yourself enough time in your recruitment plan and start building your talent pool early.

 5. Calculate the costs